A guide to hosting your LifterLMS site

 Hosting Do’s

-1. Use PHP 7.2
+1. Use the latest stable version of PHP

-In addition, support for PHP 5.6 expired in January 2017.
-Support for 7.0 expired in December 2017 and support for 7.1 expires in December 2018:
+As an example, as of the time of writing, support for PHP 8.0Â expired in November 2023.
+Support for 7.4 expired in November 2022 and support for 8.1 expires in December 2025.

 This is something you can and should do even if your site is extremely small with maybe just one course with just one lesson and one student.
 You should do this even if you have a microsite or blog and no LifterLMS.